gmarm/BetterSegmentedControl/README.md

 ```
 You can find different ways of using it (such as by designing it in a Storyboard file) in the example project.
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Todos

+- [ ] Allow UIViews that implement a protocol to be used as options.
+- [ ] Test everything!
+- [ ] ~~Try to take over the world!~~ Uh, what?

+## Contribution

+Feel free fork, submit Pull Requests or send me your feedback and suggestions!

 ## Author

 George Marmaridis